Tire Identification & Tread Measurement

 Effortlessly scan and evaluate all critical tire data for a complete inspection experience.

-Tire Identification UI Overview
+Tire Identification Screen Overview

 If One-Shot Sidewall is Enabled